Context-Free Recognition with Transformers: Transformer Models: Details

 $\proj$ is a projection function that normalizes the scores into weights for the symbol values.
 Following previous work, we assume an \defn{averaging hard attention} transformer ($\ahat$), which concentrates the attention weights on the symbols that maximize the attention score \citep{merrill-etal-2022-saturated, strobl2023averagehardattentiontransformersconstantdepth}.
 Formally, we have $\proj = \hardmaxAvg$: \begin{definition} \defn{Averaging hard attention} is computed with the $\hardmaxAvg$ projection function:

-for $\idxd \in \NTo{\hiddDim}$, where $\vx \in \R^\hiddDim$ and $m \defeq |\argmax\left(\vx\right)|$ is the cardinality of the argmax set. \end{definition}
+for $\idxd \in (0,\hiddDim]$, where $\vx \in \Q^\hiddDim$ and $m \defeq |\argmax\left(\vx\right)|$ is the cardinality of the argmax set. \end{definition}

-\paragraph{Recognition.} A transformer is a vector-valued function.
-To link this to language recognition, we use the representations computed by a transformer for binary classification of strings.
-We denote by $\vx_{\eos}^{\nLayers}$ the hidden state of $\eos$ at the end of the forward pass of $\tf$.
-Typically, string recognition is based on $\vx_{\eos}^{\nLayers}$ as $\eos$ is the only symbol that is able to access information about every single symbol throughout all (assuming causal masking).
-This allows us to define a transformer's language based on a linear classifier:
+\textbf{Language recognition.} The transformer layers are vector-valued functions by definition.
+To treat a transformer as a language recognizer of signature $\kleene{\alphabet} \to \set{0,1}$, we use the final representations computed by a transformer for binary classification of strings.
+We denote by $\vx_{\eos}^{\nLayers}$ the hidden state of $\eos$ after passing it through the $\nLayers$ transformer layers.
+Typically, string recognition is based on $\vx_{\eos}^{\nLayers}$ as $\eos$ is the only symbol that can attend to every other position, regardless of the masking used.
+This allows us to define a transformer's language based on a linear classifier $\funcc$.